Accredited Sponsors receive priority processing for the Temporary Skill Shortage visa (subclass 482) (TSS) nominations and visa applications.

 - Major investment in Australia

 Our client was unable to meet the requirements for category 3 applicants – ‘Low Volume Users and High Percentage of Australian Workers’.

-The company (low volume user) was required to meet the non-approval rate of less than 3 per cent for the previous two years.
+A low volume user is a sponsor who has lodged up to 9 employer nominations in the last two years.
+Category 3 applicants must demonstrate a non-approval rate of less than 3 per cent for the previous two years.
 A low volume user is a sponsor who has lodged up to 9 employer nominations in the last two years.

-These circumstances were problematic because of a legislative instrument signed by the Minister stating the government policy for sponsorship is the absolute authority for case officers to follow.
+This was a problem because the Minister for Immigration has signed off on a legislative instrument stating the government policy for sponsorship accreditation is the absolute authority for case officers to follow.